Recap: Supernatural S 04 E 10 Heaven And Hell

 - Unusual Euphemism: "You cut yourself a slice of angel food cake."

 - We Will Meet Again:Uriel: This isn't over.Dean: Oh, it looks over to me, Junkless.

 - Written-In Absence: Bobby, who is apparently in the Dominican instead of at his house, where most of this episode's action takes place at.

-- Year Inside, Hour Outside: The four months Dean spent in Hell are like 40 years because time is different there.
+- Year Inside, Hour Outside: The four months Dean spent in Hell were actually more like 40 years because time is different there.

 - You Are Not Alone: Said verbatim by Anna when she tells Dean that he has people who want to help him whenever he is able to talk about what happened in Hell.
 Which is a fraction less heartwarming given that Ruby said exactly the same thing to Sam before making out with him.

 - You Watch Too Much X: Dean's mind immediately jumps to a Pizza Boy Special Delivery scenario when Sam says that Anna believed her human father wasn't her real father—Sam tells Dean he watches too much porn.
 A later scene veers even closer to the related trope This Is Reality:[Sam, Dean, Anna the angel, and Ruby the demon are driving in the Impala.
 Dean looks at Anna and Ruby in the backseat, amused]Ruby: What?Dean: Nothing.
 It's just an angel and a demon, riding in the back seat. [chuckles] It's like the setup to a bad joke.
 Or a Penthouse Forum letter.Sam: Dude.
 Reality...porn.Dean: You call this reality?